lucas-mdsena/aula-intro-ml-knn/README.md

 <br><br>

 ## How do machines learn?
-Have you ever wished for a photographic memory when studying for an exam?
-Well, without understanding the material, it's likely that it wouldn't help you much, because your knowledge would be limited to exactly what you memorized - input of data.
+Could a fotographic memory save you in an exam?
+Well, without understanding the subject, it's likely that it wouldn't help you much, because your knowledge would be limited to exactly what you memorized - input of data.
 It is more effective to understand the general concepts and main ideas, so that we can abstract rather than trying to memorize everything that exists.
 Machines learn in a similar way.
 <br>

 ![image](https://github.com/lucas-mdsena/aula-intro-ml-knn/assets/93884007/bee99b33-693c-49ce-8f4d-6af481168f74)
 <br>

 Although it is written "This is not a pipe," we recognize that it is.
 Our brain is capable of abstracting a painting because it has been exposed to images of pipes from different angles for years, being able to generalize to recognize pipes of different colors, sizes, and shapes.
-Training a machine learning model on a set of data is called training.
+Training a machine learning model on a dataset is called training.
 Thus, it can search for key concepts in the abstracted data during training (pipes have a mouth, stem) to make decisions - to generalize.
 Just like our learning is related to what we are exposed to, the machine is too.
 The model will be as good as the data that was used for its training.
 If a facial recognition algorithm is trained using only people without glasses, when it sees a person with glasses, it will not say it's a face.
 It is not able to generalize well.
-We say that in this case, the data has bias.
+We say that, in this case, the data has bias.
 <br>

 ![image](https://github.com/lucas-mdsena/aula-intro-ml-knn/assets/93884007/28c4c2a3-d7fb-4d23-a643-2ab0020fd82d)